channotation/chap/singularity_images/README.md

 If you download the one of the singularity containers provided here and you have singularity installed on your workstation or cluster, you do not need to install chap or any of its dependencies.

+This means running chap is easily done by:-

+1. Installing singularity (via apt-get for example)
+2. Downloading the singularity image here, running it and then issueing the chap command on your files

 ### installing singularity ###
 version 2: https://sylabs.io/guides/2.6/user-guide/singularity_flow.html